adamrneary/tablestakes/README.md

 1. Complete the **five-minute setup** above.
 1. Create a thoughtfully named topic branch to contain your change
 1. Hack away
-1. Add specs and make sure everything still passes by running `FUTURE: TBD`
+1. Add specs and make sure everything still passes by running `npm test`
 1. If necessary, [rebase your commits into logical chunks](https://help.github.com/articles/interactive-rebase), without errors
 1. Push the branch up to GitHub
 1. Send a pull request for your branch